List of recurring The Simpsons characters: Sherri and Terri

-Sherri and Terri Mackleberry (both voiced by Russi Taylor in season 1-30, Grey DeLisle in season 31–present) are identical twin sisters with long purple hair and pale skin.
+Sherri and Terri Mackleberry (both voiced by Russi Taylor from season 1 to 30, Tress MacNeille in "It's a Mad, Mad, Mad, Mad Marge", Grey DeLisle since season 31) are identical twin sisters with long purple hair and pale skin.
 They perpetually reinforce their identities as twins, with things such as making up their own "twin" language.
 They are in the same class as Bart at Springfield Elementary School.
 In "Homer's Odyssey" it is revealed that their father is Homer's supervisor at the Springfield Nuclear Power Plant.
 He fires Homer for causing an accident while waving to Bart from a cart during a school tour of the plant.
 Homer, however, has the last laugh when he is promoted above the twins' father to safety inspector by his boss Mr. Burns.
 Their mother is shown in "Bart Sells His Soul" and looks just like her daughters.
 Sherri is two seconds older than Terri; they share their birthday with Rod Flanders.
 In one episode when it seemed as if Springfield was going to be lost in a nuclear explosion, it was Sherri—rather than Terri—who was picked for survival by Principal Skinner.

 The girls themselves dress identically, reinforcing their "twin-ness".
 They are quite rude and snobbish, and never miss an opportunity to berate Bart and make fun of Lisa.
 Bart appears to have a crush on one of them, as admitted in "Hungry, Hungry Homer".
 Sherri referred to Bart as an ugly, smelly dork, but was persuaded by Homer to go on a date with Bart after he told her that she could not do much better.
 Sherri stated that Terri had a crush on Bart in "Bart Star".
 Another time, in "Hello Gutter, Hello Fadder", Homer openly addressed Sherri as "the girl Bart has a crush on".
 In "The Way We Weren't", they introduce a cousin who has a crush on Bart.
 In "The Blue and the Gray", it was revealed that they were actually conjoined triplets, and that the third triplet is seeking revenge.
 The third triplet is seen by Marge in "The Daughter Also Rises", but they suggest that she may only be hallucinating.
 In "Lisa's Substitute", they nominate Bart as the class president.